DFE-Digital/register-early-career-teachers/documentation/service-rules/grant-funding-summary.md

 programme.
 Lead Providers have to give proof that they are in fact training mentors and ECTs, they do this through 'declarations'.
 Declarations are statements of work.
 They are meant to provide 3 declarations per year, 6 for both years.
-They do this through the API 'service' DfE supports.
+They do this through the Lead provider API.

 ### How are the payments structured?